fastai/course-v3/docs/deployment_aws_lambda.md

 You may modify this file based on your application to take different input/output formats.

-**Lambda Layers**
+**Lambda Layer**

-You can configure your Lambda function to pull in additional code and content in the form of [layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
+You can configure your Lambda function to pull in additional code and content in the form of [Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
 With layers, you can use libraries in your function without needing to include them in your deployment package.

-In this project we will be using a publically accessible layer that contains the necessary PyTorch libraries needed to run our application.

-There are publically accessible layers deployed to the following regions: *us-west-2,us-east-1,us-east-2,eu-west-1,ap-southeast-1,ap-southeast-2,ap-northeast-1,eu-central-1*.
+In this project we will be using a publicly accessible Lambda layer that contains the necessary PyTorch libraries needed to run our application.
+These layers are deployed to the following regions: *us-west-2,us-east-1,us-east-2,eu-west-1,ap-southeast-1,ap-southeast-2,ap-northeast-1,eu-central-1*.
 The default region is *us-east-1*.

-If you are not running your model in the default region (i.e. *us-east-1*) You will need to update the file `template.yaml` with the correct region code by replacing the text `AWS_REGION` with the correct region code (e.g. us-west-2).
+If you are not running your model in the default region (i.e. *us-east-1*) You will need to update the file `template.yaml` with the correct region code by replacing the text `AWS_REGION` with the correct region (e.g. us-west-2).

 ```yaml
 ...